 Using marketing correctly: how to improve your web presence

-If you want to sell a product, you need advertising.
+If you want to sell a product, you need to advertise.
 But how does marketing work if you want to increase your online presence?
-For this, you mainly use online marketing, but classic marketing also has its continuing advantages.
-Television or radio adverts, as well as advertising in print media and on posters, draw attention to a product.
+That’s what online marketing is for, but classic marketing strategies can have their advantages too.
+Television or radio adverts, and advertisements in print media and on billboards, draw attention to a product.
 Online marketing is usually more targeted.
 Some of the most important advertising measures in online marketing are therefore comparatively inexpensive and are more likely to generate leads, i.e. customers.
-A lot of effort needs to be put in to avoid scattering loss.
+A lot of effort needs to be put in to avoid wasting resources.
 How does this work?

 - Search engine optimisation (SEO) increases the probability of your website being found for a specific search term (the "keyword") in a search engine.